Four dimensional loop-erased random walk: Introduction

 \subsection{A spin field from USF}

-We will now describe the construction of the random field on (a rescaling of) $\mathbb{Z}^{d}$.
+As an application of Theorem~\ref{thm:long-range}, we will construct a sequence of random fields on the integer lattice $\mathbb{Z}^{d}$ ($d\geq 4$) using uniform spanning tree and show that they converge in distribution to the bi-Laplacian field (Theorem \ref{BGF}).

 For each positive integer $n$, let $N=N_{n}=n(\log n)^{1/4}$.
-Let $A_{N}=\{x\in \mathbb{Z}^{d}:|x|\leq N\}$.
-We will construct a $\pm 1$ valued random field on $A_{N}$ as follows.
-Recall that a \emph{ wired spanning tree} on $A_{N}$ is a tree on the graph $A_{N}\cup \{\partial A_{N}\}$ where we have viewed the boundary $\partial A_{N}$ as \textquotedblleft wired\textquotedblright\ to a single point.
-Such a tree produces a \emph{spanning forest} on $A_{N}$ by removing the edges connected to $\partial A_{N}$.
-We define the uniform spanning forest (USF) on $A_{N}$ to be the forest obtained by choosing the wired spanning tree of $A_{N}\cup \{\partial A_{N}\}$ from the uniform distribution.
-(Note this is not the same thing as choosing a spanning forest uniformly among all spanning forests of $A_{N}$.)
-The field is then defined as follows.
+Let $A_N=\{x\in \mathbb{Z}^{d}:|x| <N\}$.
+We will construct a $\pm 1$ valued random field on $A_N$ as follows.
+Recall that a \emph{ wired spanning tree} on $A_N$ is a tree on the graph $A_N\cup \{\partial A_N\}$ where we have viewed the boundary $\partial A_N$ as \textquotedblleft wired\textquotedblright\ to a single point.
+Such a tree produces a \emph{spanning forest} on $A_N$ by removing the edges connected to $\partial A_N$.
+We define the uniform spanning forest (USF) on $A_N$ to be the forest obtained by choosing the wired spanning tree of $A_N\cup \{\partial A_N\}$ from the uniform distribution.
+(Note this is not the same thing as choosing a spanning forest uniformly among all spanning forests of $A_N$.)
+We now define the random field on (a rescaling of) $\mathbb{Z}^{d}$.
 Let $a_{n}$ be a sequence of positive numbers (we will be more precise later).

 \begin{itemize} \item Choose a USF on $A_N$.
 This partitions $A_N$ into (connected) components.